AviatrixSystems/Docs/HowTos/fortigate_bootstrap_example.rst

 Using bootstrap option significantly simplifies Fortinet FortiGate initial configuration setup.

 In this document, we provide a bootstrap example to set up an "Allow All" and Egress NAT policy for the FortiGate to validate that traffic is indeed sent to the FortiGate for VPC to VPC traffic inspection.
-This example does not use Panorama.

 For a manual setup, follow `manual setup example. <https://docs.aviatrix.com/HowTos/config_FortiGateVM.html>`_